untrace-dev/untrace/README.md

 [![Status](https://img.shields.io/badge/status-planning-yellow.svg)]()
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

-## 🎯 What is TraceRouter?
+## 🎯 What is Untrace?

-TraceRouter is a middleware service that captures LLM trace events from your applications and intelligently routes them to multiple observability platforms.
+Untrace is a middleware service that captures LLM trace events from your applications and intelligently routes them to multiple observability platforms.
 Think of it as Segment.io, but specifically designed for LLM traces.

-### Why TraceRouter?
+### Why Untrace?

 - **🔌 Single Integration**: Integrate once, send traces everywhere
 - **🔀 Intelligent Routing**: Route traces based on model, cost, errors, or custom rules